Possibly the most often expressed sentiment I hear, when it comes to soap making, goes something like:

 Using melt & pour soap can be a fun hobby all on its own, or you can use it as a stepping stone to making your own from-scratch soap.
 When you’re ready for that, check out my Soap Making 101 post for more details.

 Did you enjoy this soap tutorial?
-If so, sign up below for my newsletter and get more of my project ideas sent straight to your inbox once per month!
+If so, be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!

 *Some links in this post are affiliate links.
 When you follow them and make a purchase, I earn a small commission.
 This is at no added cost to you, but helps support my blogging hobby.
 (Thanks!)